· 11 min read

 7. Resources are too scarce… or too abundant (we would add)

 Either way this points to an unbalanced in game economy.
 Instrumenting our resource event type will give you rich information about the way in which your users sink (spend) and source (gain) the resources in your game.

 To uncover what’s causing this, you should be looking at which items Coins are sinked on.
-In the graph below you can see the flow broken down by item type, and the way they are sinked and sourced.
+For instance, you can look at how the flow is broken down.
+Is it by item type?
+The way they are sinked and sourced?